Troubleshooting Guide

 OpenFOAM Simulation Diverging: Causes and Fixes

 Divergence is the most common failure mode in OpenFOAM.
 Your residuals spike, the solver crashes with a floating point exception, and the log shows values going to infinity.
-There are four systematic root causes — and each has a clear fix.
+There are a handful of systematic root causes — convection schemes, relaxation, Courant number, mesh, boundary conditions, turbulence, the linear solver and thermophysical bounds — and each has a clear fix.
+This guide walks through all of them, plus how to read the divergence pattern in the log to find which one is yours.

 1. Unbounded convection scheme in fvSchemes